Aprilandi/test-app-fastprint/README.md

 - Product Status

 > **Note :**
-> Data from API will be saved into local database, to access FastPrint's API you need to go to [FastPrint Test API](https://recruitment.fastprint.co.id/tes/api_tes_programmer) using a POST method and username and password field.
+> Data from API will be saved into local database, to access Fast Print's API you need to go to [Fast Print Test API](https://recruitment.fastprint.co.id/tes/api_tes_programmer) using a POST method and username & password field.
 (But in this project you just need to click "Ambil Data" button to access the API)
 >
 >
 ## Clone Repo